balakram/bookgenesis/README.md

 ![BookGenesis Desktop Demo](https://balakram.github.io/balakramtudu/img/projects/project-4.png)

-### Prerequisites

-Before you begin, ensure you have met the following requirements:

-* [Git](https://git-scm.com/downloads "Download Git") must be installed on your operating system.

 # BookGenesis

 Welcome to **BookGenesis** – your go-to destination for downloading and reading the most popular books in PDF format.